oven-sh/bun/docs/guides/ecosystem/hono.md

 ---
-name: Build an HTTP server using Hono
+name: Build an HTTP server using Hono and Bun
 ---

 [Hono](https://github.com/honojs/hono) is a lightweight ultrafast web framework designed for the edge.